Reach Up to attain your full potential - Read and absorb knowledge in a broad range of topics.

 Click to set custom HTML

 Beaver Mountain, Robson Valley, British Columbia, Canada.
 See that horizontal white line in centre of photo?
-That is Rock Ledge No. 1, described in my latest book Chips From My Axe.
+That is Rock Ledge No. 1, described in my book Chips From My Axe.
 There used to be a one-roomed-log school at the left hand end of that escarpment.
 For seven years I walked one mile to that building to acquire the eight elementary grades.
 The photographer, who took the picture, was standing very near to the CNR tracks, on Eddy Road at junction of Titiryn Road.
 Distance, from CNR tracks to the rock ledge, is about three miles (4.828 km).

 Enjoy the fresh woodsy feel of natural paper copies that are sure to elevate your spirits to new heights.